christopheraiken/tempyx/README.md

 It's very rough - needs some love from someone who knows weather systems - but the underlying algorithm seems to be pretty quick.

-The strategy is to first locate local minima in presure, which can be done quickly in healpix.
-Then apply filters to just these points.
+The strategy is to first locate local minima in surface pressure, which can be done quickly in healpix.
+Then apply whatever filters to just these points.

 The detection and tracking is all done in healpix pixels.
 You convert to lat/lon at the end.